dorkodu/sage/paper/4 -- Type System.md

 #  <a name="type-system">5</a> Type System

-Sage type system describes the capabilities of a Sage service and is used to determine if a query and its response are valid.
+Sage type system describes the capabilities of a Sage service and is used to determine if a query is valid and how to response to it.

 ## <a name="5.1">5.1</a> Schema

 A Sage service’s data capabilities are referred to as that service’s “*schema*”.

-A schema is defined as a set of entity types it supports.
+A schema is defined as a set of types it supports.

 A Sage schema must itself be internally valid.

-All entity types within a Sage schema must have *unique, string names*.
+All entity types defined within a Sage schema must have *unique, string names*.
 No two provided entity types may have the same name.
 No provided type may have a name which conflicts with any built in types.

-All items *(entities, their attributes and acts)* defined within a schema must not have a name which begins with ‘**@**‘ *(at symbol)*, as this is used exclusively by Sage’s introspection system.
+All artifacts *(entities, their attributes, acts and links)* defined within a schema must not have a name which begins with ‘**@**‘ *(at symbol)*, as this is used exclusively for Sage’s type system internals.

 ## <a name="5.2">5.2</a> Types

 The fundamental unit of any Sage schema is the *type*.

-The most basic type is a `Scalar`.
+The most basic type is a **Scalar**.
 A scalar represents a primitive value, like a string or an integer.

 ### <a name="5.2.1">5.2.1</a> Scalar Types